 Students who need more interaction with peers and professors – while still maintaining a schedule that fits their needs – often find that online degrees with flexible meeting times work best.
 In these programs, many of the requirements can still be checked off through asynchronous learning, but there are a few synchronous elements.
 Before diving into a program like this, plan to work with program administrators and teachers before and during the program to identify times that meet scheduling requirements.
 If you’re looking to meet one-on-one with a professor, send them your available times to find options that work for you both.

-Healthcare programs such as medical billing and coding or hospital administration many not require lab and clinical rotations, but plenty of other degrees do.
+Some healthcare programs such as medical billing and coding or hospital administration many not require lab and clinical rotations, but plenty of other degrees do.
 Learners interested in working as a nurse, psychologist, or other medical professional frequently need to complete in-person, supervised clinical experiences to both graduate and receive state licensure.

 Because many online adult students continue working while enrolled, completing these hours can be a challenge if attending an inflexible program.
 Departments that consider how to make this experience better for busy students often allow them to complete hands-on requirements at their place of work.
 For instance, a currently licensed nurse completing an RN to MSN program could potentially complete clinicals at their current job rather than taking on another responsibility at a different location.